We are back with a couple of newsbytes and our poll looking at Kate’s Wimbledon style over the years.

 Fellow revellers have exclusively revealed to HELLO! that William and Kate attended “on the early side” of the party and looked to be having a great time.
 Sources also told us that the couple looked “island chic” with Prince William sporting a Pinkhouse Mustique shirt to support the local brand.
 “They were there for the cocktails segment and kept it rather classy”, they said.

 Also today, word we may see Kate and William at a weekend wedding.
 Hello!
 Canada reports the Duke and Duchess of Cambridge may attend Saturday’s wedding of Charlie van Straubenzee and Daisy Jenks.
 The Duke and Duchess of Sussex are said to be attending; some publications report Harry will be the groom’s best man.
-Below, the couple at an America’s Cup party last year.

 Many will recognize the van Straubenzee name.
 More from the Hello!
 Canada piece: